You might ask what has tourism got to do with arts and culture? Well, there are two main reasons to consider.

-Across the globe cultural tourism is one of the major growth sectors of tourism so any area with appropriate cultural product will see an increase in visitation.
+- Across the globe, cultural tourism is one of the major growth sectors of tourism so any area with an appropriate cultural product will see an increase in visitation.

 Support for these propositions can be found not only internationally but in Australia.
 Major references include the comprehensive research undertaken by Tourism Victoria in its Arts, Theatres and Cultural Tourism Action Plan 2010-2014 and the 2009 Snapshot of Cultural Tourism by what is now Destination NSW.